userfrosting/learn/04.installation/01.requirements/02.essential-tools-for-php/docs.md

 Composer also handles autoloading, which means that the days of needing long blocks of `include` or `require` statements in your code are over.
 It fully implements the [PSR-4 standard](http://www.php-fig.org/psr/psr-4/) for autoloading, which further helps the PHP community develop a consistent approach to releasing and consuming packages.

-[notice=note]Following it's release in October 2020, UserFrosting 5 now requires [**Composer 2**](https://getcomposer.org).[/notice]
+[notice=note]Following its release in October 2020, UserFrosting 5 now requires [**Composer 2**](https://getcomposer.org).[/notice]

 ## Node.js

 **[Node.js](https://nodejs.org/en/)** is an an extremely popular JavaScript runtime built on Chrome's V8 JavaScript Engine.
-In recent years it has become extremely popular for creating multiplatform applications, and for its role in providing a means to run the platform independent build tools, like `gulp` and `grunt`, to name just a few.
+In recent years it has become extremely popular for creating multiplatform applications, and for its role in providing a means to run platform independent build tools like `gulp` and `grunt` (to name just a few).
 Node.js also includes `npm` (Node.js Package Manager).

 Although UserFrosting does not _run_ on Node.js, it does use several Node-based tools to fetch client-side Javascript and CSS dependencies, as well as perform critical build tasks.

-[notice]Even though we'll be using these tools to get our application ready for deployment, you don't actually need to install Node.js on your live server.
+[notice]Even though we'll be using these tools to get our application ready for deployment, you don't need to install Node.js on your live server.
 You can install it locally, perform your installation and build tasks, and then push the built application to the live server afterwards.[/notice]

 [notice=note]UserFrosting 5 requires **Node 18** or above.[/notice]